cybex-gmbh/transmorpher/README.md

 The media server uses 3 separate Laravel disks to store originals, image derivatives and video derivatives.
 Use the provided `.env` keys to select any of the disks in the `filesystems.php` config file.

-> [!WARNING]
+> [!NOTE]
 >
 > 1. The root folder, like images/, of the configured derivatives disks has to always match the prefix provided by the `MediaType` enum.
-> 1. If you change the prefix after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.
+> 1. If this prefix would be changed after initially launching your media server, clients will no longer be able to retrieve their previously uploaded media.

 ### Cloud Setup